RazeLighter777/site/blog/content/post/landlock.md

 +++
 ### Landlock: What Is It?

 Landlock is a Linux API that lets applications explicitly declare which resources they are allowed to access.
-Its philosophy is similar to OpenBSD’s `unveil` and `pledge`: programs can make a contract with the kernel stating, “I only need these files or resources — deny me everything else if I’m compromised.”
+Its philosophy is similar to OpenBSD’s `unveil()` and (less so) `pledge()`: programs can make a contract with the kernel stating, “I only need these files or resources — deny me everything else if I’m compromised.”

 It provides a simple, developer-friendly way to add defense-in-depth to applications.
 Compared to traditional Linux security mechanisms, Landlock is vastly easier to understand and integrate.